Gravitationally-induced entanglement in cold atoms: Proposal

-From \eqref{eq:StateGravityInt}, the gravitational interaction will in general entangle the two interferometers.
-To infer this we close the $ab$ interferometer by acting with another 50-50 beam splitter, and then measure the number of atoms in each mode of the two interferometers, looking for the correlations:
+In practice, however, it would be hard to measure the concurrence, and \eqref{eq:C} is also only valid for pure states \footnote{An extension of this measure to mixed states has recently been considered \cite{PhysRevA.105.052441}}.
+Instead, to infer the entanglement in the experiment we consider closing the $ab$ interferometer by acting with another 50-50 beam splitter, and then measuring the number of atoms in each mode of the two interferometers, looking for the correlations:

 where $\hat{J}^{\alpha \beta}_z := \frac{1}{2} (\hat{N}_{\alpha} - \hat{N}_{\beta})$ and $\hat{N}_{\alpha} := \hat{\alpha}^{\dagger} \hat{\alpha}$ is the number operator of the respective mode.
 In Appendix \ref{sec:closed}, we also consider the above correlations when both interferometers are closed.
 For the desired precision, looking for these atom-number correlations would likely require single-atom detectors (see Figure \ref{fig:Int}), which have been realized for cold atoms \cite{bakr2009quantum,Bakr547,sherson2010single,perrin2012hanbury,Brennecke11763,RevModPhys.85.553,PhysRevLett.109.220401,PRXQuantum.2.010325}.